-Note 1: For the purposes of this AD, a general visual inspection is "a visual examination of a interior or exterior area, installation or assembly to detect obvious damage, failure or irregularity.
+Note 1: For the purposes of this AD, a general visual inspection is: "A visual examination of an interior or exterior area, installation, or assembly to detect obvious damage, failure, or irregularity.
 This level of inspection is made from within touching distance unless otherwise specified.
 A mirror may be necessary to ensure visual access to all surfaces in the inspection area.
-This level of inspection is made under normal available lighting conditions such as daylight, hangar lighting, flashlight or drop-light and may require removal or opening of access panels or doors.
-Stands, ladders or platforms may be required to gain proximity to the area being checked.'
+This level of inspection is made under normally available lighting conditions such as daylight, hangar lighting, flashlight, or droplight and may require removal or opening of access panels or doors.
+Stands, ladders, or platforms may be required to gain proximity to the area being checked.'